-\begin{remark}\rm When the $r$ is sufficiently large, the ${\cos^{2}\theta}/{2r}$ term can be omitted, and $\mathbf{b}\left( {r,\theta} \right)$ is simplified as
+\begin{remark}\rm When the $r$ is sufficiently large, the $\frac{\cos^{2}\theta}{2r}$ term can be omitted, and $\mathbf{b}\left( {r,\theta} \right)$ is simplified as

 which is equivalent to the conventional far-field beam steering vector for the ULA.
-And the DFT codebook is adopted to quantify the far-field channel vector.
+In this case, the DFT codebook is adopted to quantify the far-field channel vector.
 Therefore, to be more precise, the concept of “near-field” in this paper does not exclude far-field as well. \end{remark}